zaaack/fable-react/docs/server-side-rendering.md

 ### 2. Make sure your browser/js code won't be executed on the server side

-One big challenge of sharing code between client and server is that server side has different API environment than client side.
+One big challenge of sharing code between client and server is that the server side has different API environment with client side.
 In this respect Fable + dotnet's SSR is not much different than nodejs, except in dotnet you should not only prevent browser's API call, but also js.

-Thanks for Fable Compiler's `FABLE_COMPILER` directive, we can easly distinguish client environment and server environment and execute different code in each environment:
+Thanks for Fable Compiler's `FABLE_COMPILER` directive, we can easily distinguish it's running on client or server and execute different code in each environment:

 ```#F
 #if FABLE_COMPILER